 The actual qualifications held by the person holding a particular job should not be taken into consideration.

 Jobs held by experienced or highly qualified individuals are classified in the same group as those held by less well qualified individuals when the tasks performed are essentially the same, even though the more qualified individuals may sometimes perform more difficult or complex tasks.
-For example, master carpenters, senior carpenters, junior carpenters and apprentice carpenters, who build structures using wood and other materials, are all classified in Unit Group 7115; Carpenters and Joiners.
+For example, master carpenters, senior carpenters, junior carpenters and apprentice carpenters, who build structures using wood and other materials, are all classified in Unit Group 7115: Carpenters and Joiners.
 Skill level is determined on the basis of the requirements for entry-level jobs for fully qualified workers.

-The boundaries between occupations classified in Major Group 9: Elementary Occupations, and those that are related in terms of skill specialization but classified in Major Groups 6, 7 and 8 may cause particular difficulty when occupation titles such as “farm hand”, “construction worker”, “process worker” or “factory worker” are used.
+The boundaries between occupations classified in Major Group 9: Elementary Occupations and those that are related in terms of skill specialization but classified in Major Groups 6, 7 and 8 may cause particular difficulty when occupation titles such as “farm hand”, “construction worker”, “process worker” or “factory worker” are used.
 The general principle to be adopted is that occupations classified in Major Group 9 typically involve the performance of simple and routine manual and physical tasks that require limited training and no more than basic skills in numeracy, literacy and interpersonal communication.
 Whilst the operation of complex machinery is not involved, the use of hand-held mechanical tools may be required.

 Where boundary issues are of particular concern, guidelines are provided in the notes included with the ISCO-08 group definitions.
 Examples of occupation titles included in each group are also given.
 Where it is known, however, that the same or similar terms are used in different countries to refer to occupations classified in different occupation groups, these terms have not generally been listed in either the list of included occupations or in the Index of occupational titles (ISCO-08, Volume 2).
 In these and other cases, decisions will need to be made in the national context, based on the nature of the work performed.
 The examples discussed below may require particular attention and may serve to illustrate the points made above.